 ED is a real condition that requires specialist treatment, and you shouldn’t hesitate to seek help.
 Whatever your age, you should never feel that experiencing ED is just a part of life because it is not something that you have to put up with.

-The NHS advise that it is important to establish what is causing you to experience ED and treat any underlying problems — it may be that your ED is the beginnings of a more dangerous condition, including heart disease.
+The NHS advise that it is important to establish what is causing you to experience ED and treat any underlying problems — it may be that your ED is the beginning of a more dangerous condition, including heart disease.

 ED is something that no one wants to experience.
 But if you are one of the many people to be affected by it then don’t feel embarrassed: seek advice and get it fixed.
 Involve your sexual partner(s) in the conversations about ED and be brave about sharing your experiences with others.